twilight-rs/twilight/README.md

 async fn main() -> Result<(), Box<dyn Error + Send + Sync>> {
     let token = env::var("DISCORD_TOKEN")?;

-    // This is also the default.
+    // This is the default scheme.
+It will automatically create as many
-    let scheme = ShardScheme::Auto;
+    // shards as is suggested by Discord. let scheme = ShardScheme::Auto;

     let cluster = Cluster::builder(&token)
         .shard_scheme(scheme)
-        // Use intents to only listen to GUILD_MESSAGES events .intents(Some(
+        // Use intents to only receive guild message events.
-            GatewayIntents::GUILD_MESSAGES | GatewayIntents::DIRECT_MESSAGES,
-        ))
+        .intents(Some(GatewayIntents::GUILD_MESSAGES))
         .build()
         .await?;

-    // Start up the cluster
+    // Start up the cluster.
     let cluster_spawn = cluster.clone();

-    tokio::spawn(async move {
+    // Start all shards in the cluster in the background. tokio::spawn(async move {
         cluster_spawn.up().await;
     });

-    // The http client is seperate from the gateway,
-    // so startup a new one
-    let http = HttpClient::new(&token);
+    // HTTP is separate from the gateway, so create a new client. let http = HttpClient::new(&token);

-    // Since we only care about messages, make the cache only
+    // Since we only care about new messages, make the cache only
-    // cache message related events
+    // cache new messages.
     let cache = InMemoryCache::builder()
         .event_types(
             EventType::MESSAGE_CREATE